otakot/deep-reinforcement-learning-engineer-nd/README.md

     python -m ipykernel install --user --name drlnd --display-name "drlnd"
     ```

-6. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+6. Before running project code in a Jupyter notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.